-Spanish Math Guidelines
+Spanish Mathematics Guidelines

-Spanish-language versions of the LEAP 2025 mathematics assessments are available.
+Spanish-language versions of the LEAP mathematics assessments are available as an accommodation for Spanish-speaking English learners.
 The following guidelines should be used when assigning a student to a Spanish-language mathematics assessment.
-The student should meet at least one of the following criteria.
+The student should meet at least one of the following criteria:

-- A student whose primary language is Spanish and who receives instruction in Spanish - A student who is a recently arrived EL and had prior instruction in mathematics in Spanish - A student who is enrolled in a dual-language immersion program that includes where mathematics is taught in Spanish
+- student whose primary language is Spanish and who receives instruction in Spanish - student who is a recently arrived EL and had prior instruction in mathematics in Spanish - student who is enrolled in a dual-language immersion program that includes mathematics taught in Spanish